-We love Lowell’s story because he didn’t let grades hold him back.
+We love Lowell’s story because he didn’t let his performance hold him back.
 We don’t think anyone should be prevented from making progress in their studies or career because of a single score.

-That’s why Open Universities Australia (OUA) has an open-door policy that applies to many undergraduate subjects.
+That’s why Open Universities Australia has an open-door policy that applies to many undergraduate subjects.
 We call these subjects ‘open enrolment’ subjects.
-And when you use them to get into uni, we call this Open Access.
+And when you use them to get into uni, we call this open access.

-Who is Open Access for?
+Who is open access for?
 Every student is different.
-Some come to OUA having never completed the final year of school.
+Some come to us having never completed the final year of school.
 Some get sick during their studies.
-Some go through Year 12 dealing with family tragedy,floods,fires or any number of serious challenges.
-Some choose OUA because they want to study while they work – or while they care for a young family.
+Some go through Year 12 dealing with family tragedy, floods, fires, or any number of serious challenges.
+Some choose Open Universities Australia because they want to study while they work, or while they care for a young family.
 Or both.
 Some simply don’t want to go to a campus every week.
 Some start online and then transfer to campus study down the track.

-Simply select an ‘open enrolment’ subject from the thousands of subjects available to study with leading Australian universities through OUA.
-You won’t be asked for an ATAR, or previous study experience.
+Simply select an ‘open enrolment’ subject from the thousands of subjects available to study through us.
+When you enrol, we won't ask for an ATAR, or previous study experience.

 Successfully complete some open enrolment subjects, and you can then use these to enter a degree.
 It’s that simple.